 Research shows that combining these nutritious foods can help reduce inflammation and preserve white matter in the brain.
 Here’s what that means.

-- The MIND diet can reduce the rate of developing Alzheimer’s disease by more than 50%.
+- The MIND diet may reduce the rate of developing Alzheimer’s disease by more than 50%.

-- Even those with modest adherence to the diet can see a 35% reduction in the rate of developing Alzheimer’s disease.
+- Even those with modest adherence to the diet may see up to a 35% reduction in the rate of developing Alzheimer’s disease.

-- It can slow the overall rate of cognitive decline: equivalent to taking 7½ years off your age.
+- It may slow the overall rate of cognitive decline – the equivalent to taking 7½ years off your age.

 Lower your blood pressure.
 Live longer.